The demand manager typically works with a business relationship manager to identify

 ||Importance of the requirement as it applies to the overall demand.

 ||Status of the requirement can be Pending,

 Approved, or Rejected.
-Note that the request

 state is independent of the demand request state and of the states of any planned tasks

-the request.
+being closed.
 Likewise, closing the request does not change the state of the

 ||Type of requirement can be: Business, Solution

 (Functional), Solution (Non-Functional),